netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ## 4-tuple changes {#four-tuple-changes}

-If the 4-tuple changes, {{QUIC-MP}} and {{QUIC-TRANSPORT}} require several actions, including resetting congestion control and RTT estimation algorithms, and initiating path validation.
+If the 4-tuple (IP/port of local/remote endpoint) changes, {{QUIC-MP}}
+and {{QUIC-TRANSPORT}} require several actions, including resetting congestion control and RTT estimation algorithms, and initiating path validation.

 Using path aware networks affects this in two ways: